LinaDeLosReyes/LinaDeLosReyes/README.md

 👩‍🏫 I have fifteen years as a professor

-👩‍🔬 I work in a human fertility lab for six year
+👩‍🔬 I was working in a human fertility lab for six year

 🧫 I have skills in cellular culture

-🐭 I work with rodents as animal model for a neurological disease for three years
+🐭 I was working with rodents as animal model for a neurological disease for three years

 ## Terminal comands